 Now, that isn’t to say that you may not have a surprise in the morning.
 This is the wilderness after all.
 It is not uncommon to hear a rustling sound around your tent as the sun begins to shine.
 There’s a moment of fear as you slowly unzip your tent, peek through the hole, and to what do your eyes discover but a mob of… sheep?
 Don’t worry, it’s only scary the first time.

 Windward is a cooperative, self-sustaining community.
 As their website states, “[they] raise animals such as sheep and goats, ducks and pigs that are able to transform branches, grasses, acorns, and bugs – valuable but not easily digestible resources [they] have in abundance – into nutritionally dense foodstuffs such as milk, eggs, and meat, as well as wool, hides, fat, and bone that serve integral functions on a village homestead.”

 The area where we will be located in is a primitive campsite with a 4-stall outhouse, 2-stall propane heated showers, and well-water spigots.
-We are also pleased to announce that Windward has granted us permission to rent their hot tub for the first time this year!
 There is also a walking stone Labyrinth, individual campsite with fire pits, and a Sacred Grove for personal ritual or mediations.
-There are no electricity hooks ups so make sure you are prepared.
+There are no electricity hookups, so make sure you are prepared.